Karl Behrens: Resistance

 Behrens became one of Arvid Harnack's closest comrades-in-arms in the resistance.
-Through his work at the AEG factory as designer and his contacts with former KPD officials, he was able to provide political, economic and military information to the Soviet People's Commissariat for State Security (NKGB), where he was assigned the code name, Lutschisti (Shining One, Ray of Light or Beamer).
+Through his work at the AEG factory as a designer and his contacts with former KPD officials, he was able to provide political, economic and military information to the Soviet People's Commissariat for State Security (NKGB), where he was assigned the code name, Lutschisti (Shining One, Ray of Light or Beamer).
 In February 1939, Behrens married Clara Behrens, née Sonnenschmidt, a stenotypist in the OKH and they had two sons and a daughter together.
 Owing to Behren's having children, Arvid Harnack decided in 1941 not to use him as a radio operator for a planned connection with the Soviet Union.
 He is said to have forwarded encrypted messages from Arvid Harnack to Hans Coppi a few times.
 In the same year, Behrens was arrested for forging exit papers for his Jewish brother-in-law, Charly Fischer.
 Fischer was eventually captured and was executed at Sachsenhausen concentration camp.

 Arrest

 In April 1942, Behrens was conscripted and in May 1942 was assigned into an artillery unit, as a radio operator.
 In Haguenau he completed basic training.
-On 22 July 1942, he was moved to Kraków, then by train on the 24 July, was moved to Lemberg in the Ukraine.
+On 22 July 1942, he was moved to Kraków, then by train on the 24 July, was moved to Lemberg in Ukraine.
 In a barracks near Simferopol, he underwent further training in preparation for operations at the front.
 Behrens was then moved to Tosno on the Eastern Front where he began his first military operation.